Neck Pain

 Recently an older, somewhat frail woman came into my office.
 She has a serious condition that requires ongoing treatment and the primary condition creates numerous other serious health problems.
 In spite of this, she maintains a cheerful disposition and endures it all with acceptance.

 While low back pain may be one of the most common complaints seen by doctors, neck and upper back/shoulder pain is the most common complaint seen in my office.
 So many people spend their days sitting in front of a computer, head forward and motionless for hours at a time, it seems inevitable that eventually the neck and upper back are going to begin to protest.
+I encourage clients to get up and move as often as possible and especially to move in directions that are different from or opposite to the direction in which they've held themselves for extended periods.
+The body wants to move and likes variety of movement.

 A reader asks: